-Noisy pipes are actually a lot easier to fix than you would imagine.
-You will need to anchor any exposed pipes.
+If your pipes are making a racket, there is a simple way to quiet them down.
+If pipes are exposed, you must anchor them.
 You might have to call a professional to help finish the project if pipes are in floors, ceiling or walls.

-To keep your septic tank in good working order, it is advisable to have it pumped out every five years.
-Doing this prevents any sediment from getting built up within the tank, which causes a backup in your home or causes your entire septic system to fail.
+You should clean your septic tank every five years!
+This keeps the tank from developing a buildup of sediment, thereby preventing the septic system from backing up or failing altogether as a result.
 Hiring a professional to pump out your septic tank is costly, but it is far preferable to the damages that could be incurred if the tank becomes backed-up or inoperative.

-Ensure your overflow holes aren’t clogged up.
-The overflow holes help prevent a sink from spilling.
-When blocked, they don’t work properly and the water can spill out onto the floor.
+Do special checks on your sink overflow holes to ensure they are not becoming clogged.
+Overflow holes drain sink that fill too full and may go unnoticed until they are needed.
 Clear the overflow holes periodically when you are doing your periodic checks for other problems and things that need to be repaired.